FreedomBen/breakout71/Readme.md

 ## TODO

 - Fdroid
-- pause/resume audio context
+- perk : elastic between balls
+- easily start a test game with specific upgrades or levels (with query string or through menu)
 - show total score on end screen (score added to total)
 - show stats on end screen compared to other runs
 - handle back bouton in menu
 - more levels : famous simple games, letters, fruits, animals
-- perk : elastic between balls
 - perk : wrap left / right
 - perk : twice as many coins after a wall bounce, twice as little otherwise
 - perk : fusion reactor (gather coins in one spot to triple their value)
 - perk : missing makes you loose all score of level, but otherwise multiplier goes up after each breaking
 - perk : n/10 of the broken bricks respawn when the ball comes back
 - perk : bricks take twice as many hits but drop 50% more coins
 - perk : wind (puck positions adds force to coins and balls)
-- perk : balls repulse each other
 - perk : balls repulse coins
+- missing triggers and explosive lighting strike around ball path

 ## maybe